TW-exe/WarmanCodeBase/README.md

 The lib directory is for the libraries that are standard.

 The src directory is for the main code and src files.

+Things to do

+- add a capacitor to the power system to soft start